March 12, 2026 (3mo ago)

 Every check produces a data point: timestamp, response time, status code, and any error message.
 You need to store this efficiently for trend analysis and SLA calculations.
 PostgreSQL with TimescaleDB works well.
 So does InfluxDB.
 For small installations, even SQLite handles the write volume.

 When the state machine transitions from UP to DOWN, the dispatcher sends notifications.
 The key architectural decision is separating detection from notification — the checker detects, the state machine decides, and the dispatcher notifies.
-This separation lets you add notification channels without touching the detection logic.
+This separation lets you add notification channels without touching detection logic.

 import httpx